 The fire alarm system must be flexible enough to accommodate the fast-changing layout of the construction site as structures are added and taken down.
 The minimum requirement for flexibility is that the smoke and fire detection units must be easy to install and uninstall.
 Attaching them to, and removing them from, different surfaces like drywall, metals, or wood.
 It must not be complex to reprogram the central console as the detection units are moved around the construction site.
 Better yet, the console must be smart enough to track the detection units without any manual intervention.

 Robustness, Reliability, and Durability

 Construction sites are rugged and open to the elements.
-There will be heat generating machinery active during the day and possibly freezing temperatures at night.
+There will be heat-generating machinery active during the day and possibly freezing temperatures at night.
 Fall and winter may bring rain and snow as well.
 The fire alarm system components must be able to function properly in all ambient conditions.
 They must also have a long operating life to avoid frequent breakdowns that cause gaps in full coverage of the site.

 Wireless vs Wired

 It is a no-brainer that fire alarm systems that can be controlled remotely and communicate wirelessly are ideal for construction sites.
 Given the fluid nature of construction site layouts and the high, unpredictable foot traffic, wired fire alarm systems are difficult to install and maintain.
-But it is quite easy to set up a Wi-Fi system that provides uninterrupted network coverage over the entire site from start of construction to the end with minimal or no maintenance.
+But it is quite easy to set up a Wi-Fi system that provides uninterrupted network coverage over the entire site from the start of construction to the end with minimal or no maintenance.